xT-Development/xt-robnpcs/README.md

     - Ped does animation to get up and flee
 - Easy configurations
     - Open function for adding money
+    - Open function for adding items (use any inventory)
     - Open function for any dispatch

 # [Preview](https://www.youtube.com/watch?v=s-Ihw-aHBbo)